 What Foods Should You Include In Your 8 Month Pregnancy Diet?

 During the third trimester of your pregnancy, you gain the maximum amount of weight and your body gets heavier.
 This is exactly why you should eat a healthy diet and combine it with light exercise, such as walking.
 Here are some foods that you can include in your 8th month of pregnancy diet.

 1. Foods rich in vitamins and minerals

-During the last months of your pregnancy, it is important for you to eat foods that are rich in iron and calcium.
+During the last months of your pregnancy, it is important for you to eat foods that are rich in folate, zinc, iron, and calcium.
 Blood loss is a part of delivery and you need to make sure that you include enough iron in your diet (2).
 Calcium will keep your and baby’s bones strong so include that too.
 You should have:

 - Green leafy vegetables

 - Egg yolk